Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - Updating the index.html or README.md files should only be done by altering the scripts in the **scripts** folder or altering their relative static parts in the **static-parts** folder.

 ### Writing tests
 - Before writing any tests run `npm run tdd` script.
-It will update all tests inside the test directory.
+It will update test directory to include new snippets as well as update old ones if needed.
 - **DO NOT MODIFY THE snippetName.js files** under test directory.
 - We are using [tape](https://github.com/substack/tape) for testing.
+- Write tests under `snippetName.test.js` file.
+If you have trouble doing so, check out tests of other snippets.
+- Be sure to run `npm run test`.
+It is going to run all tests for all snippets. - Make a new pull request **only if all the tests are passing**.

 ### Additional guidelines and conventions regarding snippets